risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 ## Install and start RisingWave

-Ensure you have [Homebrew](https://brew.sh/) installed and run the following commands:
+Ensure you have [Homebrew](https://brew.sh/) installed and then run the following commands:

 ```shell
 brew tap risingwavelabs/risingwave # Tap the repository